Islandora/documentation/docs/contributing/editing-docs.md

 - When you have completed the template, submit your changes for review by clicking **Create pull request**.

 - Once your pull request has been made, it will go into the [pull request queue](https://github.com/Islandora/documentation/pulls) and anyone tagged in the request will receive a notification.
-Any member of the Islandora GitHub organization can review and merge your pull request, committing your changes to the documentation, with a few of exceptions:
+Any member of the Islandora GitHub organization can review and merge your pull request, committing your changes to the documentation, with a few exceptions:

     - Your pull request should not be mergd by you.
-    - Your pull request should not be merged by anyone who contributed to it (i.e, if some one collaborated with you on writing the changes, that person canot merge those changes)
+    - Your pull request should not be merged by anyone who contributed to it (i.e, if some one collaborated with you on writing the changes, that person cannot merge those changes).
-    - Your pull request should not be merged by anyone who works at the same organizzation as you.
+    - Your pull request should not be merged by anyone who works at the same organization as you.

-Once your changes are committed, these documentation pages will be rebuild to reflect your changes within a few minutes.
+Once your changes are committed, these documentation pages will be rebuilt to reflect your changes within a few minutes.

 !!! note "For very minor changes"
     For members of the Islandora GitHub organization (i.e., those with _write_ access to the documentation repo): If the change you made was very small, such as a formatting or spelling correction that does not change the semantics of the document, you may push your changes into the documentation immediately by selecting _commit directly to the `main` branch_ and clicking **Commit changes**.